Ashwagandhae/mutable/README.md

 # Mutable

 An evolution simulator written in Rust.
-Currently proof of concept - muscle movement is based on simple sine waves, not brain activity, organisms can't sense their surroundings, and breeding is unimplemented.
-However, the evolution of plants, detritivores, and sometimes herbivores has already been observed.
+Each organism is represented as a tree of different nodes with different jobs, and can use those nodes to sense events in the world and react to them with a neural network.
+The evolution of plants, detritivores, and herbivores has been observed.

 Inspired by and based on: